Will Benson Player Props: Reds vs. Dodgers

 Will Benson At The Plate

-- Benson has had a base hit in five of 17 games this year, and multiple hits once.
+- In six of 18 games this year, Benson has picked up at least one hit, including one game with multiple hits.

-- He has not gone deep in his 17 games this year.
+- He has not hit a long ball in his 18 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.